 Beat the Summer Heat at One of Tokyo’s Water Parks

-If you're looking for some place to go to escape Tokyo’s oppressive summer heat, we've got a few recommendations that'll do the trick.
+If you're looking for some places to go to escape Tokyo’s oppressive summer heat, we've got a few recommendations that'll do the trick.
 From the luxury high-rise apartments of Roppongi to the quite backstreets of Oji to the north, there are plenty of water parks and pools in the Tokyo metro area that are accessible by train, bus, car, or foot, depending on your choice of transportation.
-Below are some of the best waterparks to beat the summer heat (please note that prices are listed as of July 2016).
+Below are some of the best waterparks to beat the summer heat.

 Tobu Super Pool